databfnk/databfnk/README.md

 ### Hi there, I am Tabea!

-I am a Software Developer with a keen sense for functional design and the big picture delivering scalable, data‐driven solutions that balance robustness and user experience
+I am a Software Engineer with a keen sense for functional design and the big picture delivering scalable, data‐driven solutions that balance robustness and user experience

 Connect with me: